xqiu625/BioAI-Research-Notes/computational-approaches/foundation-models/single-cell-models/2025-04-Cell2Sentence-ScalePreprint-bioRxiv.md

 - Generalizes to novel combinations of cell type, perturbations, and exposure
 - Captures nonlinear synergistic effects better than existing methods

-## 📊 Future Research Directions

-### 1. Integration of Additional Modalities
-- Potential for incorporating epigenomic, proteomic, and clinical data
-- Extension to other cellular measurement technologies
-- Development of true multimodal biological models

-### 2. Explainability and Interpretation
-- Need for increased transparency in LLM decision-making for biological contexts
-- Exploration of causal relationships learned by the model
-- Development of interactive interfaces for biologists

-### 3. Clinical Applications
-- Virtual cell platforms for drug discovery and disease modeling
-- Patient-specific response prediction
-- Integration with electronic health records and clinical data

 ## 💡 Implementation Notes

 ### 1. Cell Sentence Transformation